 15 Things Your Labor Nurse Wants You to Know on How to Prepare for Labor

 How to prepare for labor?
 We asked various labor nurses about the things they would want you to know.
 The views were different, but they all boiled down to 15 things.
 So, here is a list of 15 things your labor nurse wants you to know.

-1. Have a birth plan
+1. Have a Birth Plan

 You should be ready with a birth plan outlining what you want to happen when you’re giving birth.
 Having a birth plan means you have taken time to research and have made informed decisions on your own.
 A birth plan will help you to be focused and motivated on the big day.
 Your birth plan should outline what you want for: